 Concentrated Stock: Exchange Funds

 An exchange fund is not the same thing as an Exchange Traded Fund or “ETF.”
-They are an alternative investment in terms of access to your money and the requirement that you be a Qualified Investor with a liquid net worth of $5 million dollars.
+Exchange Funds are an alternative investment in terms of access to your money and typically they require that you be a Qualified Investor with a liquid net worth of $5 million dollars.

 The Downsides to an Exchange Fund